Facts about HashiCorp Inc. (HCP) Stock that you might not know

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.30 percent of HashiCorp Inc. shares are owned by insiders, and 74.60 percent are held by financial institutions.
-St. Ledger Susan, the Director at HashiCorp Inc. (HCP) has sold 5,694 shares of firm on Jun 30 at a price of $26.45 against the total amount of $0.15 million.
-In another inside trade, Dadgar Armon, Chief Technology Officer of HashiCorp Inc. (NASDAQ:HCP) sold 12,376 shares of the firm on Jun 22 for a total worth of $0.33 million at a price of $26.76.
-An inside trade which took place on Jun 22, Chief Financial Officer of HashiCorp Inc. Welihinda Navam sold 5,275 shares of firm against total price of $0.14 million at the cost of $26.77 per share.
+Dadgar Armon, the Chief Technology Officer at HashiCorp Inc. (HCP) has sold 38,000 shares of firm on Jul 03 at a price of $25.90 against the total amount of $0.98 million.
+In another inside trade, St. Ledger Susan, Director of HashiCorp Inc. (NASDAQ:HCP) sold 5,694 shares of the firm on Jun 30 for a total worth of $0.15 million at a price of $26.45.
+An inside trade which took place on Jun 22, Chief Technology Officer of HashiCorp Inc. Dadgar Armon sold 12,376 shares of firm against total price of $0.33 million at the cost of $26.76 per share.